+My conclusion?
 They’re not the same.
 The bungalow court in Alvin & the Chipmunks was a little larger, with more houses and more space between them.

 The housing complex in “Alvin” is known as St. Andrews Bungalow Court, and it was built in 1919, 10 years earlier than these.
-Here’s what those bungalows look like:

 Their front porch is small but charming with the Adirondack chairs:

 This is the kind of movie you watch more for the scenery–the sets and the 1940s fashions–than for the plot.